raultov/rust-rocket-micro-service/README.md

 # rust-rocket-micro-service

-Proof of concept to determine how expensive in terms of resources a Rust [Rocket crate] micro-service could consume under heavy load
+Proof of concept to determine how expensive in terms of resources a Rust [Rocket crate] micro-service could be under heavy load